arto-pihlaja/scrapeset/README.md

 **Problem**: Understanding the difference between Clear vs Drop operations

 **Solution**:
-- **Clear Documents** (`python main.py clear`): Removes all documents from the collection but keeps the collection structure.
+- **Clear Documents** (`uv run python main.py clear`): Removes all documents from the collection but keeps the collection structure.
 You can add new documents to the same collection later.
-- **Drop Collection** (`python main.py clear --drop`): Completely removes the collection and all its documents from ChromaDB.
+- **Drop Collection** (`uv run python main.py clear --drop`): Completely removes the collection and all its documents from ChromaDB.
 The collection structure is permanently deleted.

 **Use Cases**:
 - Use **Clear** when you want to refresh the content but keep using the same collection